share this post

 Instructions

-• In a large mixing bowl combine all the dry ingredients: rolled and jumbo oats, desiccated and shredded coconut, flour, cranberries and seeds.
+• In a large mixing bowl, combine all the dry ingredients: old-fashioned oats, quick oats, oat flour, cinnamon, baking powder, baking soda, salt, and flax meal.

-• Press the cookies slightly with your hand palm to flatten.
+• Press the cookies slightly with your hand palm to flatten them.

-• Bake for 15-20 minutes or until the sides are crispy and golden brown.
+• Bake the cookies for 15-20 minutes until the sides are crispy and golden brown.

 • Cool down on a rack and store in a cookie box in your pantry for up to 1 week.